Soviet industry in World War II: Wartime economy and governmental actions

-Gulag production
+GULAG production

-Gulags were the main supplier of labor for many defense commissariats.
+The GULAG was the main supplier of labor for many defense commissariats.
 By the middle of 1944, prisoners worked at 640 industrial enterprises in the country.
-Along with the Stakhanovite movement, a movement to motivate the workers to produce more than what was required and new forms of socialist competition recommended by the Gulag were widely used - front watches, labor salutes, personal accounts for issuing over-the-board products to the fund of the High Command.
+Along with the Stakhanovite movement, a movement to motivate the workers to produce more than quota amounts, and new forms of socialist competition recommended by the GULAG were widely used - front watches, labor salutes, personal accounts for issuing over-the-board products to the fund of the High Command.
 Most of the prisoners, showing patriotic feelings, filed an application to be sent to the front.
-During the three years of war, the production of all types of ammunition by gulags amounted to over 70,700,000 units, this included mortars, hand grenades, mines etc..
+During the three years of war, the production of all types of ammunition by the GULAG amounted to over 70,700,000 units, this included mortars, hand grenades, mines etc.

 Production Soviet Union vs European Axis

 The Soviet Union extracted less resources in almost every category except when it came to Crude oil and Nickel.